 There is a disadvantage to being authentic.
 You will stick with the crowd.
 The crowd doesn’t like people who don’t want to fit in.
 It doesn’t like individuality.

 Some belief systems provide a pathway to genuine faith.
-For example, most systems regarded as paganism have the least number of barriers to freethinking and therefore provide a way to create an authentic spiritual path.
-They often provide tools to help you develop your own unique path.
+For example, most systems regarded as paganism have the least barriers to freethinking, providing a way to create an authentic spiritual path.
+They often provide tools to help you develop your unique path.
 With these, you create your authentic faith.

 Western religion doesn’t help.
 It is all about pretending and make-believe in mythology.
 It has no real processes for self-development.
 All it does is make people customers by having them believe in fairy tales.
 Don’t be a fake person and pretend your way through life.